Newton numbers, vanishing polytopes and algebraic degrees: Abstract

 The local $h^*$-polynomial (or $\ell^*$-polynomial) is a natural invariant of lattice polytopes that refines the $h^*$-polynomial coming from Ehrhart theory.
 We obtain decomposition formulas for the Newton number, for instance, prove the inequality $\nu(P) \ge \ell^*(P;1)$.
 The $B_k$-polytopes are non-trivial examples of thin polytopes.

 We generalize the Newton number in two independent ways: the $\ell$-Newton number and the $e$-Newton number.
-The $\ell$-Newton number comes from Ehrhart theory, namely, from certain generalizations of Katz-Stapledon decomposition formulas.
-It is the main ingredient in the proof of the thinness of the $B_k$-polytopes.
+The $\ell$-Newton number comes from Ehrhart theory, namely, from certain generalizations of Katz-Stapledon decomposition formulas, and its properties are central to our proof that the $B_k$-polytopes are thin.
 The $e$-Newton number is the number of points of zero-dimensional critical complete intersections.
-Vanishing of the $e$-Newton number characterizes the dual defective sets.
-The $e$-Newton number calculates the algebraic degrees (Maximum Likelihood, Euclidean Distance, and Polar degrees).
-For instance, we show that all the known formulas for the algebraic degrees in the Newton non-degenerate case are implied by basic properties of the $e$-Newton number.
+Vanishing of the $e$-Newton number characterizes dual defective sets.
+Furthermore, the $e$-Newton number calculates algebraic degrees (such as Maximum Likelihood, Euclidean Distance and Polar degrees).
+For instance, we show that all known formulas for these algebraic degrees in the Newton non-degenerate case are implied by basic properties of the $e$-Newton number.